xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 at states where there is more than one entry.
 Let the term 'mouth state' be defined as follows.

-DEFINITION: Mouth State

-    A mouth state is a state that is entered from more than one state.
-An example is depicted in figure 1.

-                        ... --->--.   .---> ...
-                                   \ /
-                        ... --->--( 4 )---> ...
-                                   /
-                        ... --->--'

-                Figure 4: The concept of a mouth state.

-A mouth state is, somehow, the counterpart to a linear state.
-Along sequences of linear states, things are predictable.
-As soon as as mouth state is involved the *path* by which it is entered becomes important.
-The concrete path, or entry can only be determined at run-time, not at the time of compilation.

-At each entry of the mouth state, there may be a different incoming recipe.
+analysis.
+As a result of (2) the incoming recipes at the entries may differ.
 An example is shown in figure 5.
 The operation 'op(i)' for each state is 'x=x+1'.
 State '2' is reached from state '1' and state '0'.
 The accumulated recipe for 'x' differs depending on the entry from which '2' is entered.

                    .------->-----------.
 R(2 from 0) = x(0) + 1